u-kai/pte/README.md

 - The input is `1 2` and the output is `3` which is the result of `1 + 2`.

-### Case specify the number of input rows
+### Specifying the Number of Input Rows

-- If you want to specify the number of input rows, you can write the code like below.
+- If you want to specify the number of input rows, you can write the code like this:

 ```rust
 use pte::pte;